AP FACT CHECK: Trump team's false comfort on schools, virus

 SCHOOLS

+The officials did not reach a conclusion that “children are not spreading this.”
+Nor does the evidence prove that they are.

+The government has counted tens of thousands of children who have been infected with the virus and in some cases hospitalized.
+Overall, public health officials believe the virus is less dangerous to children than adults.

-DEVOS: “There’s nothing in the data that suggests that kids being in school is in any way dangerous.” — interview on “Fox News Sunday.”
+DEVOS: “There’s nothing in the data that suggests that kids being in school is in any way dangerous.” — Sunday on “Fox News Sunday.”

+THE FACTS: Not so.
+Like McEnany, DeVos is suggesting certainty where none exists as she urged schools to provide full-time, in-person learning in the fall even with community transmission of COVID-19 rising in many parts of the U.S.

 The CDC in April studied the pandemic’s effect on different ages in the U.S. and reviewed preliminary research in China, where the coronavirus started.
 It said social distancing is important for children, too, for their own safety and that of others.